Krieger's finite generator theorem for actions of countable groups II: Preliminaries

-Every probability space $(X, \mu)$ which we consider will be assumed to be standard.
-In particular, $X$ will be a standard Borel space.
-A well-known property of standard Borel spaces is that they are countably generated \cite[Prop.
-12.1]{K95}, meaning there is a sequence $B_n \subseteq X$ of Borel sets such that $\Borel(X)$ is the smallest $\sigma$-algebra containing all of the sets $B_n$.
-This implies that there is an increasing sequence $\alpha_n$ of finite Borel partitions of $X$ such that $\Borel(X) = \bigvee_{n \in \N} \salg(\alpha_n)$.

 Throughout this paper, whenever working with a probability space $(X, \mu)$ we will generally ignore sets of measure zero.
 In particular, we write $A = B$ for $A, B \subseteq X$ if their symmetric difference is null.
-Also, by a partition of $X$ we will mean a collection of pairwise-disjoint Borel sets whose union is conull.
-In particular, we allow partitions to contain the empty set.
 Similarly, we will use the term \emph{probability vector} more freely than described in the introduction.
 A probability vector $\pv = (p_i)$ will be any finite or countable ordered tuple of non-negative real numbers which sum to $1$ (so some terms $p_i$ may be $0$).

+Every probability space $(X, \mu)$ which we consider will be assumed to be standard.
+In particular, $X$ will be a standard Borel space.
+A well-known property of standard Borel spaces is that they are \emph{countably generated} \cite[Prop.
+12.1]{K95}, meaning there is a sequence $B_n \subseteq X$ of Borel sets such that $\Borel(X)$ is the smallest $\sigma$-algebra containing all of the sets $B_n$.
+In particular, every sub-$\sigma$-algebra $\cF$ is countably generated mod $\mu$-null sets, since the factor $(Y, \nu)$ of $(X, \mu)$ associated to $\cF$ is standard.
+For $\mathcal{C} \subseteq \Borel(X)$, we let $\salg(\mathcal{C})$ denote the smallest sub-$\sigma$-algebra containing $\mathcal{C} \cup \{X\}$ and the $\mu$-null sets (not to be confused with the notation $\salg_G(\mathcal{C})$ from the introduction).
+When $G \acts X$ is a Borel action, we write $\E_G(X)$ for the collection of ergodic invariant Borel probability measures on $X$.